 - Age 55 or older and retired for ten or more years; or

-- Receiving a disability pension for five or more years.
+- Any age and have received a disability pension for five or more years.

-When you die, if you selected an option that pays a lifetime benefit to your beneficiary, and the beneficiary is your spouse, he or she will be eligible to receive half of the COLA amount you would have been entitled to receive.
+When you die, if you selected a pension payment option that pays a lifetime benefit to your beneficiary, and if the beneficiary is your spouse, he or she will be eligible to receive half of the COLA amount you would have received.

 For more information, visit our Cost-of-Living Adjustment page.